prashantbiradar92/Javascript-Map/README.md

-## Understanding Map in Javascript
+## Understanding Datastructure Map in Javascript

 JavaScript’s map function is extremely useful, but it can also be a bit confusing when you’re just starting out with programming.